 Thursday, April 26, 2012

 Well, after unwittingly catching a squirrel and making a trip to the market for a cantaloupe, I got him.
 Poor guy.
 He was so scared.
 I just have to keep reminding myself that he and I are simply competing for resources, and my half acre can't sustain us both.
 I told myself that he is way more adaptable than I, and that he should get along just fine in his new habitat.
-I also told myself that he is a male, lest I start worrying about unfed babies waiting for their mother back in the hole (thanks, Amber).
+I also told myself that he is a he, lest I start worrying about unfed babies waiting for their mother back in the hole (thanks, Amber).
 So he's off on a new adventure in Fairmount Park.
 Across the great Schuylkill River.

 The next order of business will be getting that wood pile cut up and stacked elsewhere.
+That'll do the trick I'm sure.

 Groundhog Day